List of attacks on Jewish institutions: Twenty-first century

+2000s and 2010s

 Attacks on synagogues continued into the twenty-first century.
 The 2002 Lyon synagogue attack occurred on 30 March 2002, involving a group of masked men using two cars to conduct a vehicle-ramming attack in Lyon, France.
 After ramming the synagogue, the cars were set on fire.
 The attack caused severe damage to the synagogue.
 The Lyon attack was one of a series of pro-Palestinian attacks on French synagogues and other Jewish targets.
 The series of attacks included attacks on synagogues in Paris, Marseille and Strasbourg.
 The 2002 Djerba synagogue bombing was a terror attack on the El Ghriba synagogue in Djerba, Tunisia, carried out by Al-Qaeda.
 The attack occurred on 11 April 2002, involving a natural gas truck fitted with explosives which drove past security barriers at the ancient El Ghriba synagogue.
 The truck detonated at the front of the synagogue, killing 14 German tourists, three Tunisians, and two French nationals.
 More than 30 others were wounded.
 Following this, the 2009 Caracas synagogue attack occurred on 31 January 2009 at the Tiféret Israel Synagogue in Caracas, Venezuela's oldest synagogue.
 The attack occurred amid a rise in tensions prompted by the 2008–2009 Gaza War, after Venezuela severed diplomatic relations with Israel and Israel responded by expelling Venezuelan officials from the country.
 The attack involved a group of 15 attackers who broke into the synagogue and occupied the building for several hours.
 Security guards were tied up and gagged and the gang destroyed offices and the repository where the holy books were stored.
 They daubed the walls with antisemitic and anti-Israeli graffiti.
 They also stole a database that listed Jews who lived in Venezuela.

 The following decade saw the 2014 Jerusalem synagogue attack, a terrorist attack on the Kehilat Bnei Torah synagogue in Jerusalem, occurring on 18 November 2014.
 Two Palestinian men attacked synagogue congregants with axes, knives, and a gun, killing four worshippers, injuring eight others including a Druze Israeli police officer who later died of his wounds.

 Additionally, the same decade saw the 2017 Gothenburg Synagogue attack, the 2018 Pittsburgh synagogue shooting, the 2019 Poway synagogue shooting, and the 2019 Halle synagogue shooting.
-Attacks in the 2020s include the 2022 Colleyville synagogue hostage crisis, the 2023 Djerba synagogue shooting, 2024 Melbourne synagogue attack and the 2025 Manchester synagogue attack.